mathigon/textbooks/README.md

 * `content.md` contains the source code and metadata for a course.
 It is written in a [custom extension](https://mathigon.io/markdown) of [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-* `functions.js` contains all course-specific JavaScript code.
+* `functions.ts` contains all course-specific TypeScript code.
 * `styles.less` contains all course-specific styles, in [LESS](http://lesscss.org/) format.
 * `hints.yaml` (optional) contains any messages that can be sent by Mathigon's